SteelRidgeRobotics/2023-2024_FRC_Season/controls/controls_software_interface/larry_ctrl_sw_spec.md

 The OpenMesh radio is connected directly to the RoboRIO 2 through an Ethernet cable.
 The radio is powered from the VRM's 12V, 2A output which is connected to the DC barrel connector on the radio.

+## Crimp Inspection Log

+The crimp inspections on this robot are undocumented.